-We aim to develop and produce creative and innovative research as a core activity within Bath Spa's School of Creative Industries.
+We aim to develop and produce creative and innovative research as a core activity at Bath Spa University.

 As today’s media industries become steadily transformed by social movements like #MeToo – with public debate and policy increasingly recognising interrelationships between issues of gender, the environment, and the media – it is crucial that film and media play a significant role in rethinking the media as a force for change.

 The Centre for Media Research instils precisely this thinking in its approach to research excellence and innovation.
-Based in the School of Creative Industries and comprising staff from its subject areas of Film, Media and Computing and Digital Creativity, the Centre puts film, media and computing at the heart of social, community and environmental dynamics that affect daily life.
+Based in the Bath School of Art, Film and Media and Bath School of Design and comprising staff from its subject areas of Film, Media and Computing and Digital Creativity, the Centre puts film, media and computing at the heart of social, community and environmental dynamics that affect daily life.
 Its core membership brings together media artists and researchers, filmmakers, game and app developers, and well as researchers from Sociology, Theatre and Heritage.

 Promote collaborative, multi-perspectival and interdisciplinary research between scholarly academics and practice-based researchers.